COMP2521UNSW/sanitisers-guide/glossary/heap-buffer-overflow/insufficient-allocation/README.md

 ![error message](error.png)

-- The first thing we notice is that the error occurs on line 14, which is the line `n->next = NULL;`.
+- The first thing we notice is that the error occurs on line 15, which is the line `n->next = NULL;`.
-- The memory being incorrectly accessed was allocated on line 12, which is `struct node *n = malloc(sizeof(n));`.
+- The memory being incorrectly accessed was allocated on line 13, which is `Node n = malloc(sizeof(Node));`.
 - The memory allocated to `n` was only 8 bytes.

 ## The Problem

-Here we've defined a linked list node struct `struct node`.
-In the main function, we've allocated memory for a new node, however we only allocated `sizeof(n)` bytes.
-But `n` is of type `struct node *`, so this is equivalent to `sizeof(struct node *)`.
-All pointers are 8 bytes in size.
+Here we've defined a linked list node struct `struct node`, and typedef'd a pointer to it as `Node`.
+In the main function, we've allocated memory for a new node, however we only allocated `sizeof(Node)` bytes.
+But `Node` is the same as `struct node *`, so this is equivalent to `sizeof(struct node *)`, and all pointers are 8 bytes in size.

 In this case our struct contains an integer (4 bytes) and a pointer to the next node (8 bytes), so we would need 12 bytes of memory for this struct.
 But since we only allocate enough space for a pointer (8 bytes), we haven't allocated enough memory.